MicrosoftDocs/defender-docs/articles/defender-for-cloud/endpoint-detection-response.md

 - Agentless scanning for EDR settings is available when Defender for Cloud is running in your Azure subscription and either [Defender for Servers Plan 2](tutorial-enable-servers-plan.md) or the [Defender Cloud Security Posture Management (CSPM) plan](tutorial-enable-cspm-plan.md) is enabled.

-## Assessing Defender for Endpoint settings
+## Assess Defender for Endpoint settings

 When machines run Defender for Endpoint as an EDR solution, Defender for Servers agentlessly scans the machines with security checks that assess whether Defender for Endpoint is configured correctly.
 Checks include: